Skip to content

 Project Reporting

-Grantee shall provide the Department with monthly financial and progress reports using a template provided.
+Grantee shall provide the Department with regular financial and progress reports using a template provided.
 Grantee shall also provide a copy of any Federal progress reports submitted during the active State grant award.

 Release of Information